cyrusnderitu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script taht displays the number of lines that contain the pattern bin Script that display lines containing the pattern root and 3 lines after them Script that displays all lines that do not match the pattern bin
+Script taht displays the number of lines that contain the pattern bin Script that display lines containing the pattern root and 3 lines after them Script that displays all lines that do not match the pattern bin Script that display lines that contain a letter including capital letters